Build relationships to build your business

 Learn about your customers

 Gather info and track customer activity using customer relationship management (CRM) software.
 Having detailed information about your customers stored in one place is invaluable.
 Some of the best CRM software includes Hubspot, Salesforce and Marketo, but you should go with whichever CRM best suits your needs.
+If you’re also thinking of using marketing automation software, look for one that comes with Hubspot CRM integrations to make things easier for yourself.

 Google Analytics is another great tool that will show you what demographic visits your website the most often and which pages are your most popular.
 This will help inform your future marketing decisions.